TukuToi/Zero-Tracking-Policy/README.md

 - the contract, being immutable, has to be pedantically reviewed
 - logic to keep track of pending domains has to be partially reviewed, and partially extended
 - logic to un-verify a domain has to be implemented
+- logic to sync and keep track of nodes has to be implemented